mayojich/tweet-tree/readme.md

 # Tweet-tree
 Most of the backend has been completed.
-API endpoint: http://tweet-tree-backend.herokuapp.com/.
+[API endpoint](http://tweet-tree-backend.herokuapp.com/).

 Now I've gotta figure out how to do the front end.

 **Navigate**